junxit/us-congress-bills-113/metadata.md

 - 2013-07-19 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5.
 - 2013-07-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4813)
 - 2013-07-19 — The previous question was ordered pursuant to the rule. (consideration: CR H4808)
+- 2013-07-24 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.